 - Script creation by different people across different areas may result in variation in the coding style, resulting from higher effort in maintainability.

 - In modern methodologies like Agile, DevOps application codes are committed and built frequently and the changes in UI may break the automation code.
 The team will need to work on updating the scripts more than working on new areas, thus creating more lag.

-- Projects relying heavily on the automation will require a large team to develop/maintain scripts to meet the frequent changes in the environment, application etc.
+- Projects relying heavily on automation will require a large team to develop/maintain scripts to meet the frequent changes in the environment, application, etc.

 - Script-based automation is always generated by keeping the technical person in the mind.
 This makes it difficult for others to understand and provide feedback to improve test coverage.

 - Above all, there is a chance of the focus getting diverted from the main purpose of testing, i.e to find regression issues, to fixing script issues.

 A simple definition for scriptless test automation would be “an approach to automate manual test cases without creating new scripts in any tool-specific language”.
 The key highlight of this approach is that it can be used by non-technical users also.

 It uses already developed scripts – “Keywords” to build up test cases for the automation run.
 These keywords will be the most commonly used actions like – “Enter Text”, “Click Element”, “Select Option” etc, and can be easily used to build up a suite of test cases.